Cold-Weather Endurance – Juliet Parker’s March 1st Trail Ultra

 🎯 Objective

-To complete a self-directed ultra trail run with consistent pacing, segment focus, and mental resilience—despite freezing temperatures and high humidity.
+To complete a her 1st trail ultra run with consistent pacing, segment focus, and mental resilience—despite freezing temperatures and high humidity.

 🏃 Athlete Profile